Disclaimer

 Fair processing notice

-Under the General Data Protection Regulation (GDPR), the Federation of Royal Colleges of Physicians of the United Kingdom (the Federation) must provide comprehensive information on how records and information about living people are being collected, used and disposed of.
+Under the General Data Protection Regulation (GDPR), the Federation must provide comprehensive information on how records and information about living people are being collected, used and disposed of.
 This processing statement explains what data MRCP(UK) hold about you, why we hold it, how we protect it and how you can access your rights.

 What we do with your data